-Assisting or encouraging, through act or omission, any person or group with committing or attempting to commit a violation of this Code or Federal/State laws and regulations.
+Assisting, facilitating or encouraging, through act or omission, any person or group with committing or attempting to commit a violation of this Code or federal/state laws and regulations.
 Failure to leave or report a situation where any person is committing or attempting to commit a violation of this Code.

-University conduct proceedings may be instituted against a student charged with conduct that potentially is a violation of criminal law and this Code.
-For example, if both violations result from the same factual situation, without regard to the pendency of civil or criminal litigation in court or criminal arrest and prosecution.
-Proceedings under this Code may be carried out prior to, simultaneously with, or following civil or criminal proceeding off-campus at the discretion of the Dean of Students or his/her designee.
-Determinations made or consequences imposed under this Code shall not be subject to change because criminal charges arising out of the same facts giving rise to violation of University rules were dismissed, reduced, or resolved in favor of or against the criminal law defendant.
-In cases involving potential criminal conduct the Dean of Students, in conjunction with other appropriate University officials, will determine whether law enforcement shall be notified.
+University student conduct proceedings may be instituted against a student charged with conduct that potentially is a violation of both criminal law and this Code.
+Proceedings under this Code may be carried out prior to, simultaneously with, or following civil or criminal proceeding off-campus at the discretion of the office of student conduct.
+Determinations made or consequences imposed under this Code shall not be subject to change because criminal charges were dismissed, reduced or resolved in favor of or against the criminal law defendant.
+In cases involving potential criminal conduct the office of student conduct, in conjunction with the dean of students and other appropriate university officials, will determine whether law enforcement shall be notified.

-When a student is charged by federal, state, or local authorities with a violation of law, the University will not request or agree to special consideration for that individual because of his or her status as a student.
-If the alleged offense is also the subject of a proceeding before a conduct body under the Code, however, the University may advise off-campus authorities of the existence of the Code and of how such matters will be handled internally within the University community.
-The University will cooperate fully with law enforcement and other agencies in the enforcement of criminal law on campus and in the conditions imposed by criminal courts for the rehabilitation of student violators.
-Individual students, staff members, and faculty members, acting in their personal capacities, remain free to interact with governmental representatives as they deem appropriate.
+When a student is charged by federal, state or local authorities with a violation of law, the university will not request or agree to special consideration for that individual because of his or her status as a student.
+If the alleged offense is also the subject of a proceeding before a conduct body under the Code, or other university policy, however, the university may advise off-campus authorities of the existence of university policy and of how such matters will be handled internally within the university community.
+The university will cooperate fully with law enforcement and other agencies in the enforcement of criminal law on campus and in the conditions imposed by criminal courts for the rehabilitation of student violators.
+Individual students, staff members and faculty members, acting in their personal capacities, remain free to interact with governmental representatives as they deem appropriate.

-Any member of the University community may file charges against any student for misconduct.
-Charges shall be prepared in writing and directed to the Dean of Students Office, which is responsible for the administration of the University conduct system.
-Any charge should be submitted as soon as is reasonably possible after the event takes place, but in any case, no longer than one calendar year from the date the person knew or should have known the facts.
-In most cases students will not undergo more than one conduct process within the University for the same incident.
-For example, if a student is assigned consequences from their academic department for an incident, the student will not typically face conduct charges for the same incident.
+Subject to other university policy, any member of the university community may file a complaint against any student or student organization for alleged violations of this Code.
+The complaint may be prepared in writing or notice may be given in another manner and directed to the office of student conduct, which has been given responsibility of the administration of the university conduct system.
+Any complaint should be submitted as soon as is reasonably possible after the event takes place, but in any case, no longer than twelve (12) months from the date the person knew or should have known of the alleged violation.
+In most cases students will not undergo more than one conduct process within the university for the same incident.

-- Date, time, and place the alleged violation occurred
+- Date, time and place the alleged violation occurred (if available)

 - A concise summary of the alleged violation